LouisRitchie/murder_dos_newlines/README.md

 ## Introducing Murder Dos Newlines

-Murder Dos Newlines murders dos newlines.
+Murder Dos Newlines murders dos newlines, recursively of course.

 To murder dos newlines, run this script in the root of your project directory.